stuycs-gh-classrooms/10-nextcs-p01-omelette/README.md

 What are the core features that your program should have?
 These should be things that __must__ be implemented in order to make the program useable/playable, not extra features that could be added to make the program more interesting/fun.

 Grid
  - remains still
+ - resets when empty and reset button (probably in driver) is called

 Ball
  - bounces, speed of ball increases

 Platform
- - movey moves, stores score
+ - moves using mouseX, stores score

 ### Extra Features
 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
 Theses can be customizations that are not part of the core requirements.